QUIC Throughput and Fairness over Dual Connectivity: Methodology

-{{\bf QUIC and TCP configurations/versions:}} Throughput tests for QUIC are performed both with the default UDP receive socket buffer size and a larger receive buffer size.
+{\bf QUIC and TCP configurations/versions:} Throughput tests for QUIC are performed both with the default UDP receive socket buffer size and a larger receive buffer size.
 The larger size is used to give a fair comparison to TCP, as the kernel performs buffer autotuning for TCP~\cite{PKB13}.
-When studying fairness, QUIC with modified buffer size is used and the fairness is calculated using JFI.
+When studying fairness, QUIC with modified buffer size is used and the fairness is calculated using JFI. \revone{}{Furthermore, we use Qvis and Qlog~\cite{MaRQ18, MaPQ20} to debug and study QUIC at a more detailed level.}

 In our default scenarios we use aioquic with NewReno.
-However, as discussed by McMillan and Zuck~\cite{McZu19}, the QUIC RFC is ambiguous, open for interpretation, and differences between QUIC implementations following the RFC have been demonstrated using specification testing.
-We therefore repeated our experiments with both another QUIC implementation (ngtcp2~\cite{ngtcp2}) and congestion control algorithm (CUBIC).
+However, as discussed by McMillan and Zuck~\cite{McZu19}, the QUIC RFC is ambiguous, open for interpretation, and differences between QUIC implementations following the \revone{}{same} RFC have been demonstrated using specification testing. \revone{}{Marx et al.~\cite{MaHQ20} also highlight this diversity by comparing 15 different QUIC implementations and showing that they are highly heterogeneous.} We therefore repeated our experiments with both another QUIC implementation (ngtcp2~\cite{ngtcp2}) and congestion control algorithm (CUBIC).